Church of St. Euphemia, Rovinj

-The Church of St. Euphemia, often known as the Basilica of St. Euphemia (although it is not formally a basilica minor) and by locals as the Church of St. Fuma, is a Baroque church located on a hilltop in the heart of the historic part of Rovinj-Rovigno, Croatia.
+The Church of St. Euphemia, often known as the Basilica of St. Euphemia (although it is not formally a basilica minor) and by locals as the Church of St. Fuma, is a Baroque church located on a hilltop in the heart of the historic part of Rovinj, Croatia.

 Description

 This three-nave church was built from 1725 to 1736, over the remains of older, early Christian structures.
 The dedication was originally to Saint George, later to Saints George and Euphemia; the present building is dedicated to Euphemia only.
 Its façade dates from 1883.

 The relics of Saint Euphemia are preserved in a Roman sarcophagus from the sixth century (but adapted in the 15th century).
 The church contains several treasures and works of art: Gothic statues from the 15th century, paintings from the 16th and the 17th centuries: Last Supper and Christ in the Gethsemane.

 The bell tower resembles the tower of St Mark's Basilica in Venice.
 It was built during 1654–1680, to the plans by Antonio Manopola.
 On top of this 60 m-high tower stands the statue of Saint Euphemia, serving as a wind vane.